Max Stafford-Clark: Sexual harassment allegations and aftermath

 In July 2017, an employee of Stafford-Clark's Out of Joint theatre company made a formal complaint about his a tendency to make lewd remarks to women.
 An investigation followed and he was asked to leave the company.
 Stafford-Clark stepped down in September 2017.
 In the weeks that followed, three more women stated that he had "made lewd comments to them." going back several decades.
 The actress Tracy-Ann Oberman was among those who contacted The Guardian to relate their experience, taking the number of women who had made complaints about Stafford-Clark to five.

-He was succeeded by Kate Wasserberg.
+He was succeeded by Kate Wasserberg, the company's then Co-Artistic Director.
 By May 2021, the company had changed its registered address, professional and legal names.
 It became known as Stockroom, presumably as a reference to Stafford-Clark's work in co-founding and leading his first company (Joint Stock).
 The name Out of Joint had cleverly used a famous three word phrase in Shakespeare's Hamlet to simultaneously describe the evolutionary legacy from Stafford-Clark's first company.